wp-plugins/wp-geshi-highlight/readme.txt

 Tags: syntax, highlight, geshi, highlighting, valid, clean, fast, wp-geshi-highlight Tested up to: 3.5
 Stable tag: 1.0.7
+License: GPLv2

-Fast syntax highlighting for many languages based on GeSHi, the well-established and award-winning highlighter for PHP.
-Produces clean, small, and valid (X)HTML output.
+Fast syntax highlighting for many languages based on GeSHi, the well-established and award-winning PHP highlighter.
+Produces clean, small, and valid HTML output.
 WP-GeSHi-Highlight is easily configurable and very simple to use.

 == Description ==
 **I) Features:**